volta-cli/rfcs/text/0000-toolchain.md

 ## Installation

-The `notion install` command installs a tool to the user's toolchain.
+The `volta install` command installs a tool to the user's toolchain.

 ### Installing an engine

-The `notion install node` subcommand installs the user's engine.
-When installing a version of the Node runtime, Notion also installs the default version of npm bundled with that verison of Node.
-This can be overridden with a subsequent `notion install npm` command.
+The `volta install node` subcommand installs the user's engine.
+When installing a version of the Node runtime, Volta also installs the default version of npm bundled with that verison of Node.
+This can be overridden with a subsequent `volta install npm` command.

 ### Installing a package binary

-When installing a package binary, Notion checks the package for the standard [`"engines"`](https://docs.npmjs.com/files/package.json#engines) key to select the latest engine version compatible with the package and pins the tool's default engine to that engine version.
+When installing a package binary, Volta checks the package for the standard [`"engines"`](https://docs.npmjs.com/files/package.json#engines) key to select the latest engine version compatible with the package and pins the tool's default engine to that engine version.
 If there is no `"engines"` key in the package manifest, it defaults to the user's current engine.
-If the user has no current engine, `notion install` fails with an error message suggesting the user choose at least a Node runtime version.
+If the user has no current engine, `volta install` fails with an error message suggesting the user choose at least a Node runtime version.

 ### Overriding the associated engine

-When used for a package tool, `notion install` accepts an optional `--node` parameter for overriding the package's specified platform version:
+When used for a package tool, `volta install` accepts an optional `--node` parameter for overriding the package's specified platform version:

 ```
-notion install surge --node=latest
+volta install surge --node=latest
 ```

 ## Uninstallation

-The `notion uninstall` command uninstalls a tool from the user's toolchain.
+The `volta uninstall` command uninstalls a tool from the user's toolchain.

 ## Updating

-Taken together, `notion uninstall` and `notion install` can be used to update a tool.
+Taken together, `volta uninstall` and `volta install` can be used to update a tool.
 Note that as the tool evolves over time, its authors may update its platform to newer Node versions.
 So as users upgrade their tools they will automatically get platform upgrades for the tool.
 But they also continue to be assured they are getting a version of the platform that the tool was tested with.

-The `notion update` command is a shorthand command for doing the same thing:
+The `volta update` command is a shorthand command for doing the same thing:
 ```
-notion update surge
+volta update surge
 ```

 # Critique